ARM-software/arm-trusted-firmware/docs/user-guide.md

 described above; use the VirtioBlock method instead.
 For further information please see the "Known issues" section in the [Change Log].

-To Prepare a RAM-disk file-system, do the following:
+To prepare a RAM-disk root file-system, do the following:

 1. Download the file-system image: